Hossein4062/Learn-basic-Python/README.md

 # Learn-basic-Python
-In this course, basic Python topics will be taught.
-The topics, texts, and codes of this course are derived from websites such as Udemy, Coursera, and Google for Education.
+In this course, the basic concepts of Python will be taught.

+The materials, texts, and codes in this training are adapted from websites such as Udemy, Coursera, and Google for Education.
+It is worth mentioning that the above topics have been prepared for teaching at Shahed University, Tehran-Iran.
 Wishing you success, dear learner. 😉